wsbrunson/Simple-Javascript-Quiz/README.md

 ##Set up Site
 On initial install, use `npm install`

-To verify that everything was installed correctly, use `gulp`.
-`gulpped` should be displayed in the console.

-Use `gulp build` to build the site.
+Use `npm run build` to build the site.

-Use `gulp serve` to build the site and initiate gulp watch and Browserify's watchify
+Use `npm run dev` to build the site and initiate gulp watch and an http server.